 In contrast to traditional rigid robots, we aim to leverage materials engineering tools and scalable manufacturing insights to develop multifunctional materials for wearable electronics, soft robotics, assistive medical devices, and adaptive architectures.

 The Purdue Faboratory researches new and innovative ways to make things.
 The natural world is filled with soft, robust, and conformable mechanisms capable of stably and safely interacting with their environment.
 However, the machines and electronics that we build today are most often constructed from rigid components.
-In the Purdue Faboratory, we build mechanisms that exploit the properties of soft materials, such as extreme deformability and responsiveness to external stimuli.
+In the Purdue Faboratory, we build mechanisms and systems that exploit the properties of soft materials, such as extreme deformability and responsiveness to external stimuli.

-Copyright (c) 2013 Purdue Faboratory.
+Copyright (c) 2015 Purdue Faboratory.
 All rights reserved.